-The foot is a sensory organ allowing you to receive a considerable amount of information - temperature, pain and stress.
-The footwear should not go against this.
+The foot is a sensory organ allowing you to receive a considerable amount of information - temperature, pressure distribution and the direction forces acting upon

 This is depending on the severity of your feet.
-The worse your feet are, and the older you are the longer the journey it will be to functional feet.
+The worse your feet are, and the older you are the longer the journey.
 This should begin with an online consultation with one of our team members.

-Firstly its important to note the amount of people that are misdiagnosed flat feet - in our experience 7/10 people who're diagnosed don't have flat feet.
+Firstly its important to note the amount of people that are misdiagnosed with flat feet - in our experience 7/10 people who're diagnosed don't have flat feet.
 This is partly due to the diffuse definition surrounding the term.

-We recommend you book an online consultation so we can diagnose your feet and instruct what should be done.
+We recommend you book an online consultation so we can diagnose your feet and advise what you need to do.

 We have many options to help you on your journey to stronger, healthier feet.

-We have online workshops where you will be able to learn at your own time - we recommend beginning with foot function workshop
+We have online workshops where you will be able to learn at your own pace - we recommend beginning with foot function workshop

 Alternatively you can have a one to one consultation where we can analyse you and over platforms such as FaceTime and Skype.
 Here we will insure you have the correct diagnosis and give you the correct information to start your journey to healthy, functional feet.